Coderad32/MarsPerserveResearch/README.md

 # Welcome

-Howdy folks, welcome to The Mars Perserve repository.
+Howdy folks, welcome to The Mars Perserve Food repository.

+C.J.
+Lead Writer

+Dedicated to creating a lasting food relationship with people who share in the common good of the project

+   Note: Prototype()
+Example: calls Prototype( function callback )

 ## Sponsors

-Thank you for your persistent dedication to maintaining high-quality work throughout this project and for all the unsung heroes behind the scenes.
+Thank you for your persistent dedication to maintaining high-quality work/farming throughout this project and for all the unsung heroes behind the scenes getting the farming/work done so food could be generated.

-## Data
+## Project Details

+The project is about creating workspace and farming equipment resource allocation for investors to seek growth in a fresh start at a new company with high aspirations for success in the micro green field of farming.

 This project aims to establish and secure a robust brand identity for future growth:

 - **Brand Identity Development**
 - **Brand Security Measures**
 - **Brand Opt source code**
+- **DATA Analytics**

-## Food Support
+## Food Support Network

+The primary objective of the Self-Management DIY allocation for the food support project is to sustain the local population.

 Establish a foundation for food sustainability projects in your county through donations, grants, or sponsorships.

-The primary objective of the Self-Management DIY allocation for the food support project is to sustain the local population.

 **Allocation of resources via networking:**

 - Promote
 - Contribute
+- git repo fork clone
 - Allocate

+## Our Legacy

+You're here to leave a legacy.
+Whether through your work, family, or personal endeavors, you're here.

 ## Notes